calisweetleaf/Loom-Ascendent-Cosmos/readme.md

 ## Overview

+STILL A WORK IN PROGRESS.
+CODE MAY BE BE DOWN BUT I AM FIXING DAILY.

 The Genesis Cosmos Engine is a revolutionary framework for simulating emergent realities through a sophisticated multi-layered architecture.
 Unlike conventional physics engines or game engines, it operates as a reality calculus system designed to generate symbolic patterns that give rise to self-organizing consciousness and meaning.

 ## Core Architecture